hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 If you want to save some time you can run the `service_account.sh` script located in the `/bin` folder of this project.

-First start by creating a .env file with the following variables:
+First start by creating a .env file in your root directory with the following variables:

 ```shell
 # The Google Cloud project id